2008 United States presidential election in West Virginia: Election results

 On Election Day, McCain won West Virginia by 13.09 points while losing nationwide.
 McCain did well throughout the state, losing only a handful of counties.
 While his margins were best in the more conservative northern part of the state, he also improved significantly in Southern West Virginia.
 This coal-mining, union-heavy region was one of the most heavily Democratic places in the nation; Logan County, for example, cast 72% of its ballot for Bill Clinton.
 In 2008, however, John McCain won the county by double digits, becoming the first Republican to win it since Herbert Hoover in 1928.

 On the other hand, Barack Obama did make gains in the area between Maryland and Virginia, counties which are a part of the Washington Metropolitan Area.
 Obama also ran close in Central West Virginia (the counties around the capital Charleston).
 Despite the recent Republican success nationally, Democrats still dominated at the state and local levels.
-After the 2008 election, Democrats held the governorship and every statewide office, two out of the state's three congressional districts in the U.S. House of Representatives, both U.S. Senate seats and supermajorities in both chambers of the state legislature.
+After the 2008 election, Democrats held the governorship and every other statewide executive office, in addition to both U.S. Senate seats, two out of the state's three U.S. House seats, supermajorities in both chambers of the state legislature.

 Other elections

 During the same election, popular incumbent Democratic Governor Joe Manchin III was soundly reelected to a second term with 69.79% of the vote over Republican Russ Weeks, who took in 25.75%, while Jesse Johnson of the Mountain Party received 4.46%.
-Incumbent Democratic U.S. Senator Jay Rockefeller IV was also soundly reelected with 63.71% of the vote over Republican Jay Wolfe, who took in 36.27%.
-At the state level, Democrats picked up three seats in the West Virginia Senate, while Republicans picked up one seat in the West Virginia House of Delegates.
+Incumbent Democratic U.S. Senator Jay Rockefeller IV won a fifth term with 63.71% of the vote over Republican Jay Wolfe, who took in 36.27%.
+At the state level, Democrats retained majorities in both state legislative chambers, picking up three seats in the State Senate while losing one seat in the House of Delegates.